m-a-r-k-e/ansible-template-issue/README.md

-# Ansible role vars issue
+# Ansible template vars issue

 Goal of this playbook is showing the diffrent behaviour in Ansible running on different operating systems: